Centric Cash (CNS) Trading Down 6.8% This Week

 Buying and Selling Centric Cash

-It is usually not possible to buy alternative cryptocurrencies such as Centric Cash directly using US dollars.
-Investors seeking to trade Centric Cash should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Centric Cash using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Centric Cash directly using U.S. dollars.
+Investors seeking to trade Centric Cash should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Centric Cash using one of the exchanges listed above.

 Receive News & Updates for Centric Cash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Centric Cash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.